ayrat555/ayrat555.github.io/_posts/2019-06-29-libra-facebooks-ethereum-clone.md

 ### Libra vs Ethereum

 Let's compare some points described in the Libra's technical paper that I found important.
 Note, that I'll compare fundamental things without comparing technical details.
-Of cource, Libra tries to improve on Ethereum but so does Ethereum 2.0.
+Of cource, Libra tries to improve on Ethereum but so does Ethereum 2.0 and other blockchains (Pokadot, POA Network, etc).

 #### Specification

-vs Ethereum yellow paper
+As it was said above Libra has a [technical paper](https://developers.libra.org/docs/assets/papers/the-libra-blockchain.pdf).
+Comparing it with Ethereum's [Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf) it seems rather shallow.

+Considering there are fifty people who wrote this paper, they could provide more implementation details.
+You can say there is an implementation that you can look for required details.
+But with Ethereum's Yellow Paper you can implement your own client only with by studying it, it includes all the required equations and formulas.
+Also, Yello Paper has only one main author - Gavin Wood.

 #### Smart Contracts

-Virtual Machine and Programming Language
+Intiially Turing complete programming language was Ethereum's novelty.
+It was what got me interested in Ethereum in the first place.
+From Ethereum official website: Ethereum is a decentralized platform for applications that run exactly as programmed without any chance of fraud, censorship or third-party interference.

+Ethereum has virtual machine that executes machine code compiled from high-level smart contracts programming languages.
+There are several languages that are compiled to EVM machine code: Solidity (similar to Javascript), LLL (Lisp Like Language) etc.

+It doesn't look like Libra improves on Ethereum here.
+It also has virtual machine that executes smart contracts compiled to bytecode.
+Smart contract language is called Move.
+It's not finished yet.

-#### Consensus algotithmb
+#### Transactions

-- Transaction

-events - logs and receipts
+Again, there are a lot of similarities in Libra and Ethereum in ransactions and their execution.

+Gas is the internal pricing for running a transaction or a contract in Ethereum.
+Transaction sender sets gas price when he executes transaction.
+From Libra's technical paper: `Validators prioritize executing transactions with higher gas prices and may drop transactions with low prices when the system is congested`.
+So gas is exactly the same in Libra.

+Receipt in Ethereum is a atructure that contains various information about transaction execution (gas used, status etc).
+In libra receipts are called event.

 #### Custom coins

-Poa
+In the Libra paper they emphasize that multiple different currencies can be implemented using Libra.
+But it's not innovative since ERC-20 and ERC-721 tokens exist in Ethereum ecosystem for a long time and they are already widele used.

+#### Consensus algotithm

+I didn't go deep into the Libra's consensus algorithms.
+It some kind of Proof of Authority (POA) type of consensus since there are special nodes called validator which validate and publish new transactions.
+Ethereum ecosystem already have working POA solutions (POA Network, xDai etc).
+So nothing new here.